NixOS containers in ChromeOS

 :

-# Assuming `tropic` is the hostname of the `lxd` server we have configured before.
+# Assuming `tropic` is the hostname of the `lxd` server you have configured before.

 lxc remote add tropic https://tropic:8443 --public